I’ve recently become aware that mysticism1 has a dark side to it.

-A talk on the dark side of mysticism.
-Over the last few years, I’ve become aware that mysticism has a dark side to it.
-The exemplar of these dangers is Miguel de Molinos, a popular teacher of prayer in seventeenth-century Rome.
+The dark side is exemplified by Miguel de Molinos, a popular teacher of prayer in seventeenth-century Rome.
 He was an ordained priest and held a doctorate, yet dozens of his statements were condemned as heretical, and he was a notorious womanizer.
-A few years after Molinos’ death, Christian Gottfried Franckenstein (Histoire des intrigues galantes de la reine Christine de Suède) said of him:
+A few years after Molinos’ death, Christian Gottfried Franckenstein said of him:2

 Ses mœurs étoient aussi corrompues que sa foy, il abusoit les plus belles femmes & filles auprés desquelles il avoit accéz, leur persuadant que la paillardise n’étoit pas un peché quand on le faisoit sans scandale.